Why Take a Childbirth Class?

 In today’s world, couples live far away from their families.
-Couples no longer live in tight knit communities nor do they have access to village community.
-Once upon a time our grandmothers lived in neighborhoods or communities.
+Couples no longer live in tight-knit communities nor do they have access to the village community.
+Once upon a time, our grandmothers lived in neighborhoods or communities.
 In those communities, there were lasting relationships and networks of support for motherhood and new parents.
-Your grandmothers and grandfathers lived, worked, celebrated and grieved together.
-Travel and communication was complicated and cost prohibited.
+Your grandmothers and grandfathers lived, worked, celebrated, and grieved together.
+Travel and communication were complicated and cost prohibited.

 However, with this loss of the ‘village’ the younger generations have lost the opportunity to experience and observe life with all its intricacies.
 Childbirth classes can replace what has been lost.
-A comprehensive class can teach the couple about their birth options, preferences and help them to make a plan for a positive empowering outcome.
-Classes should cover all the nuts and bolts of pregnancy from nutrition to exercise, through the stages of labor, the pros and cons of medical interventions, postpartum recovery, infant bonding and breastfeeding.
-This knowledge educates couples and reduce their fear of the unknown.
+A comprehensive class can teach the couple about their birth options, and preferences, and help them to make a plan for a positive empowering outcome.
+Classes should cover all the nuts and bolts of pregnancy from nutrition to exercise, through the stages of labor, the pros and cons of medical interventions, postpartum recovery, infant bonding, and breastfeeding.
+This knowledge educates couples and reduces their fear of the unknown.
 It empowers them to make better choices adding in improving their desired birth outcome.

 Childbirth classes usually have a component of relaxation.
-It can vary from weekly relaxations and visualizations, to massage techniques, mantras and a whole collection of personalized options.
-The reoccurring practices makes couples set aside some time to practice a skill set to empower the partners in the birth room.
-A better understanding of maternal needs and desires in labor combined with a practical skill set for the partner will improve partner-mother relationships both in and out of the birth room.
+It can vary from weekly relaxations and visualizations to massage techniques, mantras, and a whole collection of personalized options.
+The reoccurring practices make couples set aside some time to practice a skill set to empower the partners in the birth room.
+A better understanding of maternal needs and desires in labor combined with a practical skillset for the partner will improve partner-mother relationships both in and out of the birth room.